Mastering HTML H1 and Other Heading Tags for Better Search Rankings

 Enter a search term and find untapped keyword opportunities to make your site more visible in search.

-Here, check under the Similar and Related tabs to find the two most relevant keywords with the highest search volume (choose those with lower difficulty scores among keywords with a high search volume).
+Go to the Keyword Suggestions report and the Similar and Related tabs to find the two most relevant keywords with the highest search volume (choose those with lower difficulty scores among keywords with a high search volume).
 But do not take one-word search terms because they usually have a vague search intent.

 The two keywords in the screenshot below seem to be a good choice for our blog article about Featured Snippets.